After surgery

 Photograph of permanent breast prosthesis in various skin tones.

 The breast shapes come in different sizes, shapes and colours.
-Most women should be able to find something they are happy with on the NHS.
-But if not, there are more choices available if you buy your own from a manufacturer.
+Most women are able to find something they are happy with on the NHS.
+But there are more choices available if you buy your own from a manufacturer.

 Special mastectomy bras are available.
 They have pockets to hold the prosthesis.
-But you don't normally need a pocket.
+Or you can stich a piece of fabric into your usual bra to create a pocket if you prefer.
+You don't have to use a pocket.
 If your bra fits well and has full cups (rather than a low plunge), you should be fine.

 Partial or shaped prosthesis